Goring Free Church supports missionaries from six different organisations:

 Carl and Joy have worked with Wycliffe Bible Translators since 1985.

-They initially worked with the Tyap people of Central Nigeria to develop their unwritten language and helped them complete the Tyap NT which was dedicated in 2015.
+They initially worked with the Tyap people of North-Central Nigeria to develop their unwritten language and helped them complete the Tyap NT which was dedicated in 2015.
 They now travel to East Africa where Carl consults with speakers of a large language group to help them produce quality Bible translation in their language.
-Joy assists the work in various ways including exegetical checking prior to the consultant checks.
+Joy assists the work in various ways administratively, and is developing capacity as a certified coach.

 They have three children, Rachel (1989), David (1991) and Rebekah (1994) who live and work and study in Texas.
 Carl and Joy attended Goring Free Church from 1994 – 97 while Carl was doing further studies.